 The disease in plant sample may be examined with a Lensand Review of Literature was also used to study the field data in the botany laboratory.

-GPS Coordinate converted into degree decimal
+3.3 GPS coordinate converted into degree decimal

 The Raw digital No. in the image had converted into radiance or reflectance.NDVI indices in image processing in QGIS 3.4 .Different types of color indicates the health of crops, such as Dark green color which represent crop greenness or good health of crops, Whereas dark brown color is an indicator of none vegetation or water and Brown to green color is in between situation.